Electro707/ee-parts-database/docs/database_spec.rst

 =============== =========================== =========== =======================================================
 Name            SQL Type                    Required?
 Description
 =============== =========================== =========== =======================================================
-bjt_type        VARCHAR                     YES         The BJT type (NPN or PNP) vcbo            FLOAT                                   The max Collector-Base voltage of the BJT vceo            FLOAT                                   The max Collector-Emitter voltage of the BJT vebo            FLOAT                                   The max Emitter-Base voltage of the BJT i_c             FLOAT                                   The max continuous collector current of the BJT i_c_peak        FLOAT                                   The max pulsed/peak collector current of the BJT
+bjt_type        str                         YES         The BJT type (NPN or PNP) vcbo            float                                   The max Collector-Base voltage of the BJT vceo            float                                   The max Collector-Emitter voltage of the BJT vebo            float                                   The max Emitter-Base voltage of the BJT i_c             float                                   The max continuous collector current of the BJT i_c_peak        float                                   The max pulsed/peak collector current of the BJT
 =============== =========================== =========== =======================================================

 Connector Table